renovatebot/helm-charts/charts/renovate/README.md

 can make use of the cache that have been build up in previous runs.
 Set `renovate.persistence.cache.enabled` to true to enable this.
 If necessary, the storageClass can be configured and the storageSize can be set to the preferred value.

+**HINT**: It is highly recommended to use the redis subchart or SQLite for caching, instead of disk caching.
+Take a look at https://github.com/renovatebot/renovate/discussions/30525 for more information.

 ## Renovate config templating

 Enable `renovate.configEnableHelmTpl` to use helm templates for generated renovate `config.json`.